You can launch a single node Cloud Volumes ONTAP system in GCP by creating a working environment.

 If your needs change after you launch the system, you can modify the license or virtual machine type later.

-Underlying Storage Resources: Choose settings for the initial aggregate: a disk type, a size for each disk, and whether data tiering should be enabled.
+Underlying Storage Resources: Choose settings for the initial aggregate: a disk type and the size for each disk.

 The disk type is for the initial volume.
 You can choose a different disk type for subsequent volumes.

 The disk size is for all disks in the initial aggregate and for any additional aggregates that Cloud Manager creates when you use the simple provisioning option.
 You can create aggregates that use a different disk size by using the advanced allocation option.

 For help choosing a disk type and size, see Sizing your system in GCP.

 Write Speed & WORM: Choose Normal or High write speed, and activate write once, read many (WORM) storage, if desired.

 Data Tiering in Google Cloud Platform: Choose whether to enable data tiering on the initial aggregate, choose a storage class for the tiered data, and then either select a service account that has the predefined Storage Admin role (required for Cloud Volumes ONTAP 9.7), or select a GCP account (required for Cloud Volumes ONTAP 9.6).

 Note the following:

 Cloud Manager sets the service account on the Cloud Volumes ONTAP instance.
 This service account provides permissions for data tiering to a Google Cloud Storage bucket.
 Be sure to add the Cloud Manager service account as a user of the tiering service account, otherwise, you can’t select it from Cloud Manager.